 SKF management was receptive to the idea of entering the automotive business and in August 1926, Gabrielsson established a new car-making subsidiary company, AB Volvo, with Erik Gustaf Larson, a former SKF engineer who had been at Galco since 1920, as technical director and executive vice president.
 A factory was established in Lundby, a northwestern suburb of Gothenburg (Götenborg), and series production of the first Volvo first passenger car, designed by Larson, began on April 14, 1927.

 Initial sales were below expectations, but grew at an encouraging rate, prompting Volvo to add a six-cylinder model in 1929.
-By 1941, Volvo was independent of SKF, and its business had grown to include commercial trucks, marine engines, and buses as well as a controlling interest in the aviation engine manufacturer Svenska Flygmotor.
-Although Volvo had not established a presence in the U.S., it did well in Sweden and many export markets; its 100,000th vehicle rolled off the line in August 1949.
+By 1941, Volvo was independent of SKF and its business had grown to include commercial trucks, marine engines, and buses as well as a controlling interest in the aviation engine manufacturer Svenska Flygmotor.
+Although Volvo had not yet established a presence in the U.S., the company did well in Sweden and many export markets; its 100,000th vehicle rolled off the line in August 1949.

 In 1953, Assar Gabrielsson made an extended visit to the United States, where he became intrigued with the possibilities — and low tooling costs — of fiberglass bodies.
-After touring the production line for Chevrolet’s new Corvette, Gabrielsson paid a visit to Bill Tritt’s Glasspar, in Montecito, California, maker of the Glasspar G2 and Woodill Woodfire kit cars, as well as the early prototypes of the Kaiser Darrin.
-Gabrielsson negotiated an agreement with Glasspar to develop a plastic-bodied sports car for Volvo, based on the running gear of the PV444.
+After touring the production line for Chevrolet’s new Corvette, Gabrielsson paid a visit to Bill Tritt’s Glasspar, in Montecito, California, maker of the Glasspar G2 and Woodill Wildfire kit cars as well as the early prototypes of the Kaiser Darrin.
+Gabrielsson negotiated an agreement with Glasspar to develop a plastic-bodied sports car for Volvo based on the running gear of the PV444.

 By the spring of 1954, Volvo had four prototypes of the new car, styled by Bill Tritt and riding a new lightweight tubular frame developed by Volvo engineers Raymond Eknor and Eric Quistgaard.
 Dubbed P1900 Sport, it was bigger than English sports cars like the Triumph TR2 or MG TF, sharing the suspension, three-speed gearbox, and 1,414 cc (86 cu. in.) engine of the PV444 sedan.
 The P1900 was shown to the press and dealers that summer, but various technical delays meant that production cars were not available until January 1956.

-While the production-spec cars were sturdier than the early prototypes, even Volvo engineers worried that the P1900’s structural integral was sub-par, particularly compared to other Volvos.
+While the production-spec cars were sturdier than the early prototypes, even Volvo engineers worried that the P1900’s structural integrity was sub-par, particularly compared to other Volvos.
 The final straw came when new managing director Gunnar Engellau took delivery of chassis number 49 in April 1957.
-A few days’ driving was enough to convince Engellau that the P1900 was unacceptably flimsy, with the potential to do Volvo’s reputation more harm than good.
+A few days’ driving was enough to convince Engellau that the P1900 was unacceptably flimsy and had the potential to do Volvo’s reputation more harm than good.
 He ordered production ended in May, after only 67 cars had been built.
 About two-thirds were sold in Sweden, but perhaps 20 ended up in the U.S., where Volvo had recently established a sales organization.

 GHIA, FRUA, AND PELLE PETTERSON